Asia Argento Responds To Rose McGowan's Apology:

-After a report claimed that actress and Harvey Weinstein accuser Asia Argento paid off her own rape accuser Jimmy Bennett, Argento's friend Rose McGowan issued a public statement supporting Bennet's claims.
-The former Charmed star claimed that she viewed text messages from the person she was dating, Rain Dove, which confirmed McGowan's belief that Bennett was telling the truth about Argento having sex with him when he was 17 and a minor in the U.S. state of California.
-The statement also questioned other details of Argento's relationship with Bennett, which included Bennett sending her naked photographs.

-Now, via Twitter, McGowan has released a second statement, apologizing to Argento for "misinterpreting" certain things in Dove's text messages with Argento.
+Now, via Twitter, McGowan has released a second statement, apologising to Argento for "misinterpreting" certain things in Dove's text messages with Argento.

 Advertisement